microsoft/XGLUE/README.md

 ### Single-Input Understanding
 #### NER
-Named Entity Resolution(NET) is a combination of two existing NER tasks which covers 4 languages: English, German, Spanish, and Dutch.
+Named Entity Resolution(NER) is a combination of two existing NER tasks which covers 4 languages: English, German, Spanish, and Dutch.
 The task covers 4 types of named entities: person, location, organiation and miscellaneous.
 F1 is used as this tasks evaluation metric.
 #### POS Tagging
 Part of speech(POS) taggig is a subset of the Universal Dependen-cies (UD) Treebanks (v2.5) which cover 18 languages.
 Accuracy (ACC) of the predicted POS tags is this tasks evaluation metric.
 #### News Classification